reinow/sepwebapp/README.md

 ##Development

-This policy was developed on a CentOS 6 box, with the MLS policy.
+This policy was developed on a CentOS 6 box, but since version 1.3.0 it is merged to CentOS 7.
 With some minor tweaks you may get it work on other Linux distros as well.

 ##Feedback